cdozdil/OptiScaler/README.md

 As XeSS officially only supports DirectX12 (Support for DirectX11 added but consider it as alpha and expect performance and other problems).

-Added CAS shapening support, you can enable and adjust it from ini file.
+Added FidelityFX CAS shapening support, you can enable and adjust it from ini file.

 ## Official Discord Channel: https://discord.gg/2JDHx6kcXB